 The public has indicated keeping Missouri's existing roads and bridges in good condition should be one of the state's highest priorities.
 MAP-21 set a national performance goal to have the structurally deficient deck areas of National Highway System bridges be less than 10 percent.
 The local system has 84 NHS structures (two SD) and the MoDOT system has 3,600 NHS structures (145 SD).
-Missouri currently meets the national performance goal with the total at 7.2 percent, which is attributable to aggressive efforts undertaken with construction on major bridges over the last 10 years, as well as other accelerated construction from MoDOT's bonding program.
+MoDOT currently meets the national performance goal with the total at 7.2 percent, which is attributable to aggressive efforts undertaken with construction on major bridges over the last 10 years, as well as other accelerated construction from MoDOT's bonding program.
+The ability to continue to meet this goal will become more difficult with a reduced construction program.
+The ability to continue to meet this goal will become more difficult with a reduced construction program.

 This measure is also heavily influenced by major bridges because one structure has the ability to impact this measure +/-0.5 percent.
 The majority of the change from 2013 to 2014 is attributable to the addition of two major bridges and the removal of one major bridge from the SD category.
 Additionally, on the local system there was a significant reduction in the number of NHS structures as the result of functional class changes on roadways across the state.
-The majority of these changes happened in the Kansas City area.
+The majority of these changes happened in the Kansas City District.
 Both of the local system structures that are currently SD are in St. Louis, with a replacement project for one of them scheduled to start in 2015.
+With annual contractor awards dropping to their lowest level since 1997 in 2017, MoDOT's ability to keep up with the replacement and rehabilitation needs of major bridges will be limited.